Hanfu: Hanfu in modern Taoism (20th century – present)

 Modern Taoist monks and Taoism practitioners continue to style their long hair into a touji (頭髻; a topknot hairstyle) and wear traditional clothing.
 Some modern taoist abbess and priests also wear cross-collared jiaoling youren robes and hats.

-Taoist clergy of Baxian Temple, Xi'an, wearing daopao and hechang, 1910-1911.
+Taoist clergy of Baxian Temple, Xi'an, wearing daopao and hechang, 1910–1911.

 Taoist priest at a monastery, 1923.

 A Taoist soothsayer advising a woman; he has a topknot hairstyle, a surviving male hairstyle of Han people.
 Photo taken in 2008 outside the Changchun Temple (長春觀) in Wuhan, China.

 A Taoist monk; he has a topknot hairstyle and wears a tangzhuang-style upper garment.
 The upper garment is not considered as being hanfu; Beijing, date unknown.

-A Taoist man with a topknot and cross-collared robe.
+A Taoist man with a topknot and cross-collared jiaoling youren robe.

+Wu Chengzhen, the first female fangzhang, or Taoist principal abbess, wearing cross-collared jiaoling youren clothing, 2023.

+China Taoist Association Representatives at San Ping Academy, Central Java, Indonesia, 2024.

-Taoist ceremony at Xiao ancestral temple in Chaoyang, Shantou, Guangdong (daoshi), April 2010.
+Taoist ceremony at Xiao ancestral temple in Chaoyang, Shantou, Guangdong, April 2010.

+Taoist priests of Taiwan wearing ceremonial garments consisting of fayi and cross-collared inner robes, Tucheng District, New Taipei City.

+Taoists at Tepozteco Mountain with students from the Monterrey Institute of Technology, at Morelos, Mexico, 2015.

 21st century

 Hanfu Movement

-The Hanfu Movement is an ongoing social movement which aims at popularizing hanfu and integrating traditional Chinese elements into the design of modern clothing, as a way to promote traditional Chinese culture.
+The Hanfu Movement is an ongoing social movement which aims at popularizing hanfu and integrating historical Chinese elements into the design of modern clothing, as a way to promote a Chinese identity.

 On 22 November 2003, a man named Wang Letian wore a DIY shenyi in public; his hanfu story was published in Lianhe Zaobao newspaper and attracted the public attention.
 This is commonly perceived as the beginning of the modern Hanfu Movement.